Go To Top

 Structured auto insurance settlement

-If your settlement is very large, perhaps covering many years of future lost wages, you can avoid some taxes by choosing to have your money paid out over an extended period.
-This is called a "structured settlement," and it lets you exclude some of the income payout from current taxes.
+If your settlement is very large, perhaps covering many years of future lost wages, you can avoid some taxes by having your money paid out over an extended period.
+This is called a "structured settlement," which lets you exclude some of the income payout from current taxes.

 The car insurance company must purchase an annuity for your benefit in an amount that will earn enough interest income to replace your lost wages.
 Every payment you get from this is part interest (non-taxable).
 The rest is money paid by the insurance company (taxable).
 You'd receive a Form 1099 from the insurance company each year.
 Typically, a structured settlement can save you between 25% and 35% of taxes on interest income that would otherwise be subject to tax.